Hammoudahassine/roles-privileges-payload-plugin/README.md

 4. Add a `roles` collection with a privilege selector UI
 5. Wrap all collection and global access controls with privilege checks
 6. Seed a Super Admin role with all privileges
+7. **Automatically assign the Super Admin role to the first user created** 🎯

+### First User Super Admin Assignment

+By default, the plugin automatically assigns the Super Admin role to the first user created in your system.
+This ensures that:

+- Your initial user has full access to configure the system
+- You don't get locked out during initial setup
+- The user collection is automatically detected from `config.admin.user` (defaults to `'users'`)

+This feature can be disabled by setting `assignSuperAdminToFirstUser: false` in the plugin options.

 ## Configuration Options